-Don’t worry, you’ll usually have enough time to devise a plan — buyback events and tender offers are announced in advance with specific windows for you to sell your shares, while transactions with private investors or on the secondary markets are initiated by you.
+Don’t worry, you’ll usually have enough time to devise a plan — buyback events like tender offers are generally announced in advance with specific windows for you to sell your private shares at asset price, while transactions with private investors or on the secondary markets are initiated by you.

-Make sure you understand the advantages and disadvantages of the decision you make, how your decision will affect your personal finances, as well as the terms of the sale if you find a buyer.
+Make sure you understand the potential advantages and disadvantages of the decision you make, how your decision will affect your personal finances, the sale price, as well as the terms of the sale if you find a buyer.

 How Forge can help shareholders sell private company stock with ease

 If you list your shares on Forge, we act as your broker in the transaction.
 Sellers are able to leverage our company’s resources and expertise to find the right buyer, ultimately helping them turn their shares into the cash needed to fund their next big purchase or investment.

 Forge has built a network of over 142,000 accredited and institutional investors who are interested in buying private stock of promising companies.
 And if there’s a buyer, our licensed Private Market Specialists, Operations, Legal and Compliance teams handle all the legal and regulatory requirements and work with your company to close the transaction.